measbona/randomapiusers/README.md

   In this project, We have fetching data from <a href="https://randomuser.me/">randomuser.me</a> to list all the user as a card and also we created a detail screen   to see the information of each user.

+  Duration of develop this project, We spent one week to develop.

 # Screenshots

  <div style="display:inline-block">